 All the saurians were moving forward to the cabin.
 But only Nysa, Athi and Mara could see what the problem was.

 “Hey, hey.
-Let me take a look,” frowned Iset.
+Let me see,” frowned Iset.
 The rest of her squad let her into the cabin and then she was finally able to perceive what had happened.

 “No wonder why there is no power on the station.
-Let's go out to examine closer.
+Let's go out do a closer examination.
 Nysa wait here.”

 They got out of the car.
 One by one they floated to the security rails on both sides where they attached themselves.
-Once they were secured, they moved forward to where the damage was.
-Two big holes the size of a great carnivore's skull had been pierced, one in front of another, as if something had traversed the vertebra.
+Once secured, they moved forward to where the damage was.
+Two big holes the size of feathered saurian had been pierced, one in front of another, as if something had traversed the vertebra.

 “Be careful, the security rail is broken on both sides.”
 Ihosy, the first engineer to have come out of the car was looking at the rail's bent.